Voyage of the Zeno brothers: Controversy and criticism

-The account of the voyages given by the younger Nicolò continues to attract debate.
+The account of the voyages given by the younger Nicolò continues to be the subject of debate.
 Some of the islands the Zeno brothers allegedly visited either conflate existing locations or do not exist at all.
 Research has shown that the Zeno brothers were occupied elsewhere when they were supposedly doing their exploring.
 Contemporary Venetian court documents place Nicolò as undergoing trial for embezzlement in 1394 for his actions as military governor of Modone and Corone in Greece from 1390–1392.
-He wrote his last will and testament in Venice in 1400, many years after his alleged death in Frislanda around 1394.
+He wrote his last will and testament in Venice in 1400, years after his alleged death in Frislanda about 1394.
 There is disagreement about the brothers' whereabouts at the time of the supposed voyages, with some readings of archival records placing the brothers in Venice at that time.
-Andrea di Robilant suggests this interpretation is in error.

 According to The Dictionary of Canadian Biography Online, "the Zeno affair remains one of the most preposterous and at the same time one of the most successful fabrications in the history of exploration."
 Herbert Wrigley Wilson described and analysed the story at length in The Royal Navy, a History from the Earliest Times to the Present, and was sceptical about its veracity, noting "At the date when the work was published Venice was extremely eager to claim for herself some share in the credit of Columbus's discoveries as against her old rival Genoa, from whom Columbus had sprung."
-Di Robilant disagrees, stating that the younger Nicolò was "a first-class muddler, not a fablemonger", whose inaccuracy was the result of second-hand retelling that still contains much of the truth of his forebears' voyages.

 Modern views

 Most historians regard the map and accompanying narrative as a hoax, perpetrated by the younger Zeno to make a retroactive claim for Venice as having discovered the New World before Christopher Columbus.

 The evidence against the authenticity of the map is based largely on the appearance of many phantom islands in the North Atlantic and off the coast of Iceland.
 One of these non-existent islands was Frisland, where the Zeno brothers allegedly spent some time.

+In the book "Land of Silence" written by Clements Markham and published posthumously in 1921, he wrote:

 Current scholarship regards the map as being based on existing maps of the 16th century, in particular: